 John Hogg and Charles Searle, Sr., both died in January of 1917.

 Cora Searle and her sons, John and Richard Searle, continued to live at 280 Commonwealth.
-She also maintained a home in Manchester.
+Frpm about 1919, she also maintained a home in Manchester, Massachusetts.

 John Searle, a lawyer, married in June of 1923 to Jeanne Hortense Schroers.
 After their marriage, he continued to practice in Boston but they lived in Cedarhurst on Long Island.